abstractOwl/minix-provisioning/Readme.md

 your own package list.

 ### Aliases
 Get to everything faster with aliases.
+All aliases are contained in `config/.aliases.d/`.

 #### Dev Aliases